reposense/RepoSense/docs/ug/cli.md

 <box type="info" seamless>

 Cannot be used with `--last-modified-date`.
+This may result in an incorrect last modified date.
 </box>

 <!-- ------------------------------------------------------------------------------------------------------ -->